 Today is another day at sea along with tomorrow while we sail toward Adelaide.
 We plan to get off the ship to tour the historic city.
 A few days later we’ll arrive in Melbourne (pronounced “Mel-bun” by Aussies) which we also plan to visit.

-Somehow, as is our collective style, we’re easily entertained while our mutually gregarious nature ensures we’re never lacking in making new friends while relishing in the companionship of those friendships we’ve already made.
+Somehow, as is our collective style, we’re easily entertained, while our mutually gregarious natures ensures we’re never lacking in making new friends while relishing in the companionship of those friendships we’ve already made.

 Photo from one year ago today, November 19, 2015: